-Once the Competition Director, or for international competitions the Technical Delegates, has approved the implements list to be used during the events, the Technical Manager shall prepare, order and receive the various implements.
+Once the Competition Director or the Technical Delegate(s) have approved the implements list to be used during the events, the Technical Manager shall prepare, order and receive the various implements.
 For the latter, they or their team must then carefully check their weight and dimensions, and any personal implements that are permitted and submitted, in order to comply with the Rules.
 They must also ensure that Rule 31.17.4 of the Competition Rules is followed in both a correct and efficient manner if a Record is set.